Rilquer/ecog.07149_code/README.md

 ## Steps

-The links below consist of a step-by-step tutorial for the analyses implemented in this manuscript.
-Original Quarto Markdown files can be downloaded from the `qmd` folder.
-Commented R scripts can be downloaded from the `R` folder.
+The links below lead to steps for the analyses implemented in this manuscript.

 1. [Loading and processing sequence data](./qmd/1_loading.qmd)
 2. [Creating response variable](./qmd/2_response.qmd)